 According to the Environment Department, up to 40,000 tons of tannery waste flows into the river daily along with sewage from Dhaka, a city of more than 10 million.
 Human waste is responsible for 60 percent of pollution in the river, followed by industrial waste at 30 percent.
 The rest is solid waste.
 Illegal structures also have sprung up along its banks, narrowing the river.

-The river is dying day by day because of pollution and possession.
+The river is slowly dying because of pollution and possession.
 But the river is an important resource for the people, who depend on it, as well as a valuable asset for all humanity.
-Still there are changes to give life back this river by protecting industrial and human made pollution and degradation.
+Still no significant changes were initiated to give life back to this river by protecting industrial and human made pollution and degradation.

-Recently, the government adopted a plan to maintain the navigability and normal flow of Buriganga and remove all illegal structures on its banks.
-This year almost 250 tanneries relocate to a new Leather Industrial Estate (LIE) at Savar.
-So the water is going improving day by day which gives hope the Buringanga will live again.
+In 2017, the government adopted a plan to maintain the navigability and normal flow of Buriganga and remove all illegal structures on its banks.
+This year almost 250 tanneries were relocated to a new Leather Industrial Estate (LIE) at Savar.
+This will perhaps ensure the water to slowly improve day by day, which gives hope the Buringanga will live again.
+Although much more such initiatives ought to be undertaken if Buriganga is to be saved.